 It comes as no surprise, then, that repeating information is a big reason customers leave.
 Pivoting to a low-effort customer experience approach can help mitigate this phenomenon and transform how your customers interact with you.

 4. Effort perception

 How much effort do your customers perceive when they call you?
 This is a tricky one, but it comes down to how your agents handle their calls.
 If they’re using positive language, employing advocacy, and utilizing anchoring techniques, your customers are more likely to perceive the interaction as easy, or low-effort.
 If the opposite is true, and lots of negative language is used, that’s one of the big reasons your customer base leaves.

 Fifth on the list is that old classic, transfers–but with a modern twist.
 Transfers, in this day and age, include channel-switching.
 A transfer is not only being handed around to five different service representatives, but also when you tried to fix the problem on the website via chat, and they asked you to call them instead.
 Then, with the new rep, you have to start all over again.
 What a hassle, and a huge effort driver.

 We believe that there is a lot of potential for growth in this area across the board, as technology makes it possible to provide a more synchronous experience for the customer throughout multiple channels.
 (Learn more about our thoughts on channel switching.)

 And there you have it.
-Repeat contacts, generic service, repeating information, effort perception, and transfers are the five biggest reasons for customer churn.
-No matter where you are, what you sell, or what service channel you utilize, just a few careful course corrections in each of these five areas can help you gain customer loyalty and reduce churn.
+Repeat contacts, generic service, repeating information, effort perception, and transfers are the five biggest reasons for customer churn (and therefore, revenue churn.)
+No matter where you are, what you sell, or what service channel you utilize, just a few careful course corrections in each of these five areas can help you gain long term customer loyalty and reduce churn.